vladimirfomene/vladimirfomene.github.io/content/blog/implementing-mnemonic-and-seeds.md

 [Table Source](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)

 Base on the formula for `WC` above we have divided our concatenated entropy and checksum bits into chunks of **11** bits.
 Therefore, our words are represented by 11 bits numbers.
-With a 11 bits we can represent 2048 numbers.
+With 11 bits, we can represent 2048 (2^11) numbers.
 These numbers can be from 0 to 2047.
 Each of these numbers is an index in our array of 2048 words found in `src/language/english.rs`.
+This works because the word list is defined in the [spec](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt).
+If everyone created their own word list wallets won't be compatible.
 We used the following snippet of code from the `src/mnemonic.rs` module to generate our mnemonic words.

 ```rust
 impl Mnemonic {